-Arkansas Students Paddled For Participating In National School Walkout, Claims Parent
+Arkansas Students Paddled For Participating In National School Walkout, Claims Parent Via ‘The Daily Beast’

 As many as three Arkansas high school students were paddled for participating in Wednesday’s National School Walkout against gun violence, The Daily Beast is reporting.

-On Wednesday, as reported by The Inquisitr, thousands of high school students walked out of class, one month after the Parkland, Florida school shooting, for 17 minutes beginning at 10:00 a.m. local time across all time zones.
-The event was intended to draw attention to the problem of mass shootings, and to call for stricter gun control.
+On Wednesday, as reported by the Inquisitr, thousands of high school students walked out of class, one month after the Parkland, Florida school shooting, for 17 minutes beginning at 10:00 a.m. local time across all time zones.
+The event was intended to draw attention to the problem of mass shootings and to call for stricter gun control.

 On Wednesday night, a Twitter user using the name @JerusalemGreer, claiming to be the parent of a student at Greenbrier Public School, alleged that her child and two others were disciplined with corporal punishment – that is to say, paddled – for participating in the walkout.

-At this point it bears noting that disciplinary issues in public schools are, in general, almost always kept private due to confidentiality policies.
-This means that, while the school did confirm that some students were “disciplined,” (more on that in a few paragraphs), the school will almost certainly not confirm which discipline was meted out or to which students.
+At this point, it bears noting that disciplinary issues in public schools are, in general, almost always kept private due to confidentiality policies.
+This means that, while the school did confirm that some students were “disciplined,” the school will almost certainly not confirm which discipline was meted out or to which students.

 This is the Greenbrier Public School, in Arkansas.